 Other various inputs may be used instead of, or in addition to, such techniques for determining and ranking search results.
 For example, user reactions to particular search results or search result lists may be gauged, so that results on which users often click will receive a higher ranking.
 The general assumption under such an approach is that searching users are often the best judges of relevance, so that if they select a particular search result, it is likely to be relevant, or at least more relevant than the presented alternatives.

 This patent does tell us that click data may be used to determine what predicted queries are shown to searchers:

 Particular embodiments of the described subject matter can be implemented to realize one or more of the following advantages.
-A search assistant receives query information from a search requestor, prior to the requestor indicating completion of inputting the query.
-Additionally information associated with previous user (or users) searches (such as click data associated with search results) is collected.
+A search assistant receives query information from a search requestor, before the requestor indicating completion of inputting the query.
+Additionally, information associated with previous user (or users) searches (such as click data associated with search results) is collected.
 From the received query information and the previous search information, a set of predicted queries is produced and provided to the search requestor for presentation.